NuxiiGit/nuxiigit.github.io/component/blog/md/gml+library+extensions.md

 ## Implementation Details

 As shown in a [previous blog post](./gml+syntax+extensions.html), built-in functions and variables can be overridden using macros.
-However, this had limited applications because it made the original reference to the built-in function unreachable.
+However, this had limited applications because it caused the original reference to the built-in function to become unreachable.
 As a result, the original behaviour of the function was lost:

 ```gml
 #macro show_debug_message overrides_show_debug_message